natimks/pinball-news/README.md

 # pinball-news

-A ReactJS website to search for news
+A site for news searching using Algolia API (https://hn.algolia.com/)